Table of contents:

 Lubrication

-- Dust the can after each project.
+- Dust off the bobbin after each project.

 - Change the needle before a new garment or after 8 hours of use.

-- Use good quality threads without excess lint .
+- Use good quality threads without excess lint.

 - Store the machine away from dust with its cover.